min2ha/ukwa-site/content/target/57914/index.en.md

   "subject": null
 }

-# The Outdoor Capital of the UK on Facebook

 Facebook page of "The Outdoor Capital of the UK" a business based in Lochaber; made daily posts about the Royal National Mòd 2017.